Risingfeanyx/calibre_scripts/README.md

 <a href="https://manual.calibre-ebook.com/generated/en/calibredb.html" target="_blank">CalibreDB</a>
 <a href="https://manual.calibre-ebook.com/generated/en/calibre-server.html" target="_blank">Calibre-Server</a>

-#anything involving viewing/modifying the calibredb (read uses the calibredb command) will power down the calibre-server until it is finished.
+NOTE: anything involving viewing/modifying the calibredb (read uses the calibredb command) will power down the calibre-server until it is finished.